TNowalk/my-next-project-course/milestone-3.md

 };
 ```

 We're creating a simple controller here which exports a single method that will be used by the routes we'll set up in just a bit.
 We import the project model which will be used to interact with the database.
 The method is called `index` and is used to retrieve all of the projects in the database.
-Using `Product`, which is the model (A mongoose schema model o be exact), we call `.find` which will return all objects in the project collection.
+Using `Product`, which is the model (A mongoose schema model to be exact), we call `.find` which will return all objects in the project collection.
 We check for an error, which would be in `err`, if there was an error we respond with a `500` status code.
 Otherwise, we return a `200` status code and a JSON payload with the array of projects.

 ### Routing Requests